 - The file-based transaction log (TLog) is still required for LLR transactions: - TLog still stores transaction manager "checkpoint" records - TLog must still be reachable or copied on failover - LLR supports server migration and transaction recovery service migration.
 To use the transaction recovery service migration, ensure that each LLR resource be targeted to either the cluster or the set of candidate servers in the cluster.
-See "Recovering Transactions For a Failed Clustered Server" on page 4-7.
+See Section 4.5.3, "Recovering Transactions For a Failed Clustered Server".

-Optimizing Performance with LLR
+7.5 Optimizing Performance with LLR